Cathay Pacific fleet: Special liveries

-On 5 July 2002, a Boeing 747-400 (B-HOY) - named Asia's World City - carried a special livery, the "Asia's world city" brandline, the Brand Hong Kong logotype and the dragon symbol, to promote Hong Kong around the world.
-The aircraft was repainted to the standard Cathay Pacific livery in December 2008.
+On 5 July 2002, a Boeing 747-400 (B-HOY)—named Asia's World City—carried a special livery, the "Asia's World City" branding, the Brand Hong Kong logotype and the dragon symbol, to promote Hong Kong around the world.
+The aircraft was repainted to the standard Cathay Pacific livery in March 2008.
 In January 2008, it was also painted and delivered on the same livery, this time on a Boeing 777-300ER (B-KPF), until it was repainted into the standard Cathay Pacific livery in March 2014.

 On 29 August 2006, the airline took delivery of its 100th aircraft, an Airbus A330-300 (B-LAD).
 For the aircraft acceptance ceremony in Toulouse, the aircraft was painted in a 100th aircraft livery with the slogan "100th aircraft," and the slogan in traditional Chinese "進步精神" painted on the rear of the aircraft.
 The aircraft was repainted into the standard Cathay Pacific livery in September 2012.
 The aircraft was named Progress Hong Kong, a name that was chosen as the result of a competition among the staff.

 In November 2011, Cathay Pacific received its second 747-8 freighter (B-LJA), which was painted in the Hong Kong Trader livery.
 The livery was designed to commemorate the topping out of the new Cathay Pacific Cargo Terminal.
 The name of the livery was taken from Cathay Pacific's very first 747 freighter, which entered the fleet in 1982.
 The aircraft was eventually repainted into the revised Cathay Pacific livery in August 2018.

 Several Cathay Pacific aircraft have been painted in the Oneworld livery, the first to commemorate the alliance's 10th anniversary.
 On 12 March 2009, Cathay Pacific's first Oneworld aircraft, an Airbus A340-300 (B-HXG), was painted in the new, standard Oneworld livery, and was retired in March 2017.
-A second aircraft, an Airbus A330-300 (B-HLU), was painted in the Oneworld livery from September 2009, while a Boeing 777-300ER (B-KPL) was painted and delivered in the Oneworld livery on 17 October 2009, until it was repainted into the revised Cathay Pacific livery from October 2017.
+A second aircraft, an Airbus A330-300 (B-HLU), was painted in the Oneworld livery from September 2009, until it was repainted into the revised Cathay Pacific livery in June 2023, while a Boeing 777-300ER (B-KPL) was painted and delivered in the Oneworld livery on 17 October 2009, until it was repainted into the revised Cathay Pacific livery in November 2017.
 The latter aircraft was withdrawn from service in June 2020 amidst the COVID-19 pandemic and returned to its lessor in August 2021 at the expiration of its lease.
-Five Boeing 777-300ERs (B-KPD, B-KQI, B-KQL, B-KQM & B-KQN) then received the Oneworld livery under the revised Cathay Pacific livery in March, April, September, December 2019 and January 2020 respectively in celebration of the alliance's 20th anniversary in March 2019.
+Five Boeing 777-300ERs (B-KPD, B-KQI, B-KQL, B-KQM & B-KQN) then received the Oneworld livery under the revised Cathay Pacific livery in March, April, September, December 2019 and January 2020, respectively, in celebration of the alliance's 20th anniversary in March 2019.
 However, the Oneworld logo beside the cockpit windows was replaced by the Cathay Pacific logo, as well as the grey band retaining on the fuselage.